joshuabradley012/appfolio_cli/README.md

 ## Installation

-Download a ZIP file and open it on your desktop or install GitHub and clone the repo:
+Download the ZIP file and open it on your desktop or install GitHub and clone the repo:

     sudo apt-get install git
     cd ~/Applications